ryanolsonx/sublimetext-zenburn-theme/README.md

 The original [Zenburn for Vim](https://github.com/jnurmine/Zenburn/) was created by Jani Nurminen.

 This port was created by Ryan Olson.
-It's been tested with the following languages: JavaScript, JSX, Markdown, SCSS, CSS, C, HTML, C++, Python, TypeScript, PHP, OCaml, Haskell, F#, C#, Go, Rust, Clojure, Elm, Elixir, JSON, and Java.
+It's been tested with the following languages: JavaScript, JSX, Markdown, SCSS, CSS, C, HTML, C++, Python, TypeScript, PHP, OCaml, Haskell, F#, C#, Go, Rust, Clojure, Elm, Elixir, JSON, Ruby, SQL, and Java.

 ### SCREENSHOTS